huggingface/transformers/docs/source/model_doc/xlmprophetnet.rst

 overfitting on strong local correlations.
 We pre-train ProphetNet using a base scale dataset (16GB) and a large scale dataset (160GB) respectively.
 Then we conduct experiments on CNN/DailyMail, Gigaword, and SQuAD 1.1 benchmarks for abstractive summarization and question generation tasks.
-Experimental results show that ProphetNet achieves new state-of-the-art results on all these datasets compared to the models using the same scale pre-training corpus.*
+Experimental results show that ProphetNet achieves new state-of-the-art results on all these datasets compared to the models using the same scale pretraining corpus.*

 The Authors' code can be found `here <https://github.com/microsoft/ProphetNet>`__.